How to Throw a Football Party That Doesn't Suck

 You can also use your slatwall and baskets and create a "drink wall."
 Fill each basket with a different beverage and have your guests pull from it when thirsty.

-Label your food items with football lingo.
-You can use mini chalkboards to write these, or hundreds of editable printable designs are available here.
+You can also label your food items with football lingo.
+You can use mini chalkboards to write these or find hundreds of editable printable designs here.
 Here are just a few examples:

 - Football trivia